Iyad87/SpringMVCWeather/README.md

 Build whole project and deploy to tomcat instance (or Jetty).
-Open browser and hit a simple endpoint http://localhost:8080/SpringMVCWeather/weather/ - main page retrieves hard coded location for now http://localhost:8080/SpringMVCWeather/weather/forecast/city,state - returns JSON for current forecast for given city,state
+Open browser and hit a simple endpoint http://localhost:8080/SpringMVCWeather/weather/ - main page for UI form/layout http://localhost:8080/SpringMVCWeather/weather/forecast/city,state - returns JSON for current forecast for given city,state

 ## Testing

 There are unit tests at each layer (Java, Spring MVC, Angular JS)

-To run the angular unit tests you need to run `./node_modules/.bin/karma start`
+To run all angular tests:
+`./node_modules/.bin/karma start`  - (node_modules means this assumes all node dependencies are installed LOCALLY in project)

 ## Deployment